 Introduction

-To efficiently solve a problem on a computer, we need efficient algorithms and data structures which we then map to efficient programs in a programming language of our choice.
-Algorithm design involves mapping the specifications of the problem, possibly in natural language, to an algorithmic pseudocode which can be universally understood.
-For better understanding later, on the part of anyone reading the algorithm, it becomes necessary to create a correctness proof particularly if some steps of the algorithm are nontrivial.
+To efficiently solve a problem on a computer, we need efficient algorithms and data structures that we then map to efficient programs in a programming language of our choice.
+Algorithm design involves mapping the specifications of a problem, possibly in natural language, to an algorithmic pseudocode that can be universally understood.
+For better understanding later, it may be necessary to create a correctness proof, particularly if some steps of the algorithm are nontrivial.

 Since there may be multiple algorithms for the same problem to choose from, the programmer will need some basis for the choice.
-Hence it will also be necessary to augment the solution description with an analysis of resource requirements, which mostly translates to the running time and space.
+Hence, it will also be necessary to augment the solution description with an analysis of resource requirements, which mostly translates to the running time and space.
 Over time standard methodologies have emerged for all these steps of algorithm design, analysis, and correctness proofs.
 Although each algorithm is different, over the years some “design patterns” or templates have also emerged for algorithm design methodologies.
-These are applicable to a large class of problems.
-Finally standard measures of complexity help in comparing multiple algorithms for the same problem.
-Once the program is written, we need program verification techniques to verify that the program acts according to specifications.
-Rigorous testing techniques are then employed to test whether the program meets the requirements and also to unearth any bugs.
+These apply to a large class of problems.
+Finally, standard measures of complexity help in comparing multiple algorithms for the same problem.
+Once the program is written, we need program verification techniques to ensure the program acts according to specifications.
+Rigorous testing techniques are then employed to test whether the program meets the requirements and to unearth any bugs.

 3.1 Induction, Iteration, and Recursion